AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-comment-displays-as-wrong-user.md

 ---
-title: "Updates: Comment displays as sent from the incorrect user"
+title: 'Updates: Comment displays as sent from the incorrect user'
-description: "When a user makes a comment, the comment displays as posted from a different user."
+description: When a user makes a comment, the comment displays as posted from a different user.
 hidefromtoc: yes
 feature: Updates and Notifications
+exl-id: 4d2d62cb-7a46-4879-9d1b-f8f447f717e9
 ---
 # Updates: Comment displays as sent from the incorrect user

 >[!NOTE]